-- Related: Best Dishes in St. John’s
+- Related: Where To Eat in St. John’s

 This historic site showcases beautiful panoramic views of the St. John and the Cabot Tower which sites on top of the hill.